Carnival: Canary Islands

-In 1980, it was declared a Festival Tourist International Interest.
 In 1987, Cuban singer Celia Cruz with orchestra Billo's Caracas Boys performed at the "Carnival Chicharrero", attended by 250,000 people.
 This was registered in the Guinness Book of World Records as the largest gathering of people in an outdoor plaza to attend a concert, a record she holds today.

 The Carnival of Las Palmas (Gran Canaria) has a drag queen's gala where a jury chooses a winner.